 2. Ask Pauline

-This site was created to help PA homeschoolers navigate the process of teaching kids at home.
+This site is a great resource and was created to help PA homeschoolers navigate the process of teaching kids at home.
 Although the site is a bit older, I have found it updated and relevant.

 You’ll find helpful forms (affidavits, evaulator forms, etc.), as well as portfolio examples.